dannguyen/journalism-syllabi/README.md

 <a href="http://courses.cs.washington.edu/courses/cse512/16sp/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The world is awash with increasing amounts of data, and we must keep afloat with our relatively constant perceptual and cognitive abilities.
-Visualization provides one means of combating information overload, as a well-designed visual encoding can supplant cognitive calculations with simpler percept...</em></p>
+        The world is awash with increasing amounts of data, and we must keep afloat with our relatively constant perceptual and cognitive abilities.
+Visualization provides one means of combating information overload, as a well-designed visual encoding can supplant cognitive calculations with simpler percept
+        </small></p>

         <p>Instructors: Jeremy Heer</p>
     </td>
     <td>
-        University of Washington
+        <small>University of Washington</small>
     </td>
   </tr>